carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/abseil-duration-subtraction.rst

-Note: As with other ``clang-tidy`` checks, it is possible that multiple fixes may overlap (as in the case of nested expressions), so not all occurences can be transformed in one run.
+Note: As with other ``clang-tidy`` checks, it is possible that multiple fixes may overlap (as in the case of nested expressions), so not all occurrences can be transformed in one run.
 In particular, this may occur for nested subtraction expressions.
 Running ``clang-tidy`` multiple times will find and fix these overlaps.